edgarpf/aws-csaa-tips/README.md

 ## Lambda

+- AWS Lambda lets you run code without provisioning or managing servers.

 - The AWS Lambda resource limit for ephemeral disk capacity (/tmp space) per invocation is 512 MB.

 - AWS Lambda supports Java, Node.js, C#, and Python with support for other languages coming in the future.

+- AWS provides a set of fully managed services such as Lambda, API Gateway, DynamoDB and many others that you can use to build and run serverless applications.

 ## SQS

 - Remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.

+- SQS helps to facilitate horizontal scaling of encoding tasks.

 ## Cloud Front

 - Amazon CloudFront is a global content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to your viewers with low latency and high transfer speeds.

+## ElastiCache

+- Amazon ElastiCache is a web service that makes it easy to deploy, operate, and scale an in-memory data store or cache in the cloud.
+The service improves the performance of web applications by allowing you to retrieve information from fast, managed, in-memory data stores, instead of relying entirely on slower disk-based databases.

+## API Gateway

+- Amazon API Gateway provides throttling at multiple levels including global and by a service call.
+Throttling limits can be set for standard rates and bursts.

+## Snowball

+- AWS Snowball is a service that accelerates the transfer of large amounts of data into and out of AWS using physical storage appliances, bypassing the Internet.